AMKID -- a large KID-based camera at the APEX telescope: Data processing and calibration

-Fig.~\ref{fig_WireScan} shows the typical time response of a high frequency KID detector to the cable movement.
-An interesting fact on this signal is that the peak response depends on the optics status: maximum response is obtained when the wire is moved across the focal point of the detector.
-The key point for calibration is that when the beam is aberrated or defocussed the peak response is lower, but the response is wider.
-Overall, the integral of the trace remains constant, as long as the detector is operating in its linear regime and no extended response of detectors exist (as seen in \cite{Yates_2017}). \\ The wire signal is used to obtain the responsivity of each detector and flat field the camera response.
-This is implemented in the conversion of data to temperature scale using:
+Figure~\ref{fig_WireScan} shows the typical time response of a low-frequency KID detector to the cable movement.
+An interesting feature of this signal is that the peak response depends on the optics status: maximum response occurs when the wire is moved across the detector's focal point.
+The key point for calibration is that an aberrated or defocused beam reduces the peak response but widens it.
+Overall, the integral of the trace remains constant, as long as the detector operates in its linear regime and no extended detector responses exist \citep[as seen in][]{Yates_2017}.

+The wire signal is used to obtain the responsivity of each detector and flat field the camera response.
+This is implemented in the conversion of data to the temperature scale using

-Where the integral in the denominator is the integral strength of the wire response, $T_{wire}$ the physical temperature of the wire, $T_{sky}$ the sky brightness temperature obtained from 183~GHz radiometer measurements, and $d_{wire}$ is the effective size of the wire.
-Once the detector response is calibrated it is possible to use a part of the timeline as a noise trace (figure \ref{fig_WireScan}.b).
-The noise trace is processed to remove correlated signals and the NET on blank sky is calculated as:
+where the integral in the numerator is the integral strength of the wire response, $T_{wire}$ is the physical temperature of the wire, $T_{sky}$ is the sky brightness temperature obtained from 183~GHz radiometer measurements, and $d_{wire}$ is the effective size of the wire.
+Once the detector response is calibrated, part of the timeline can be used as a noise trace (figure \ref{fig_WireScan}.b).
+The noise trace is processed to remove correlated signals, and the NET on blank sky is calculated as